Flappy Bird by the Numbers

 pandas and playing around with the data, though, it became pretty clear those had little to nothing to do with the success of Flappy Bird.

-The bump in reviews on January 9th probably started the snowball effect for Flappy Bird.
+The bump in reviews on January 9th most likely started the snowball effect for Flappy Bird.
 I’m not exactly sure what influencer or dumb luck helped make that possible, but the 20ish reviews each day at the end of December are a pretty moot point.
 Diving into the numbers for the past two weeks, I’d be surprised if Dong even remembers that time.
 He’s seriously been on one hell of a roller coaster ride — and that ended up being much more interesting (at least to me).